MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/70_fmj_assembly.md

 ![](../img/fmj_assembly/fmj_step_3.png){: .shadow}

 ---

-Install all but the bottom 4 M5x12mm BHCS.
+Bolt the FMJ plate to the extrusion using the M5x10 BHCS.

 ![](../img/fmj_assembly/fmj_step_4.png){: .shadow}

+!!! tip
+    The bottom 4 holes will remain without a bolt at this stage.

 !!! warning "BE SAFE, LOCK IT!"
     These machines vibrate an immense amount when in use, and fasteners are bound to back out.
 Don't be afraid to add a little bit of medium-strength threadlock to all your screws to avoid this problem.